 Step 1: Define Your Goals

-We recommend asking yourself what your business truly needs from a cloud environment – is it a focused lift-and-shift of a current application or a larger strategy of digital transformation?
+We recommend asking yourself what your business truly needs from a cloud environment – is it a focused lift-and-shift of a current application or a broader strategy of digital transformation?
 If you’re looking to build something new, is it an internal system for your employees, a portal for your b2b partners, a customer-facing application, or some combination of all of these?

 You’ll want to establish benchmarks to measure your success.
 It could be something concrete like improved application load time or a measurable productivity increase, or it could be an intangible like higher employee satisfaction.
 Define these key performance indicators first to help focus your plans, and so that you can know when to consider your migrations a success.